 5 Useful Mobile Performance Testing Tools

-Users are quick to close an app if it doesn’t function smoothly.
+It’s no surprise that users are quick to close an app if it doesn’t function smoothly.
 To keep them happy, mobile app performance tools are the key!

 Tested applications can be evaluated using two approaches: server-side testing and client-side testing.
 Here are some of the most popular mobile app performance testing tools currently available: